-While we personally opt for DTS Headphone:X on the ‘balanced’ setting – we feel like DTS Headphone:X provides a clearer, more tangible surround sound effect – the EQ setting below will work equally well for Dolby Atmos and Windows Sonic.
-It’s important to note that DTS Headphone:X does require a one off payment for a license, but you get six months of Dolby Atmos free with the Xbox Wireless Headset and Windows Sonic is also free as standard to Xbox and PC users.
+While we personally opt for DTS Headphone:X on the ‘balanced’ setting – we feel it provides a clearer, more tangible surround sound effect – the EQ setting below works equally well for Dolby Atmos and Windows Sonic.
+The DTS Headphone:X requires a one-off license payment, but you get six months of Dolby Atmos free with the Xbox Wireless Headset.
+Windows Sonic is also free to Xbox and PC users.

-Again, we have to stress that this EQ setting might not be the perfect match for your ears, but it should be a great starting point nonetheless to help you dial in a sound that suits you.
+Again, we have to stress that this EQ setting might not be the perfect match for your ears.
+Still, it should be a great starting point nonetheless to help you dial in a sound that suits you.
 We’ll also explain how the EQ works so you can adjust it appropriately.

 Head to the Xbox Accessories app

 To adjust the Xbox Wireless Headset EQ, you’ll need to open up the Xbox Accessories app, highlight the picture of the Xbox Wireless Headset (which will appear when it’s turned on and connected) and select ‘Configure’.
 There are a selection of stock EQ settings to choose from including Game, Heavy Bass, Movie, Music and Speech, but we’ll want to customize our own.

 Be careful when moving back and forth between presets once you’ve customized your EQ, as the Xbox Accessories app doesn’t save your custom profile if you change it back to one of the presets.